aeternity/aepp-blockchain-explorer/README.md

 ## Overview
 This is an explorer for the æternity blockchain.
 [Here](https://github.com/aeternity/aepp-blockchain-explorer) is the github repository.

 The underlying API is currently being developed and improved.
-The Explorer is designed to work with the latest features of [Epoch](https://github.com/aeternity/epoch).
+The Explorer is designed to work with the latest features of [æternity](https://github.com/aeternity/aeternity) and [æpp-middleware](https://github.com/aeternity/aepp-middleware).

 ## Features
 - View a generation, key blocks, micro blocks and transactions